ThaimanDigital/cse15l-lab-reports/Lab1.md

 ![](images/FirstDirectory.png)

 In this case there were two files in my current working directory: per15 & wavelet.

-Then use the `cd` command followed by the file you wish to jump to to change the working directory to the new file.
+Then use the `cd` command followed a file name to change the working directory to that  file.
+For example, from this working directory the command `cd wavelet` will change the working directory to be inside the wavelet folder.

 ![](images/SecondDirectory.png)